 Transcriptional enhancers in development and variation of the human face

-Professor Joanna Wysocka, Stanford School of Medicine, USA
+Professor Joanna Wysocka, Stanford University, USA

 The face is at the center of our identity: it is the feature that best distinguishes an individual, while also connecting each of us to our broader ethnic ancestry and to the genetic inheritance from our parents, often evident in familial resemblances.
 And yet we know very little about the genetic basis of human facial variation.
 Nonetheless, a growing number of reports documents a link between enhancer mutations and complex human diseases.
 Moreover, evidence from model organisms begins to emerge that genetic variation in cis-regulatory elements underlies much of morphological evolution and diversity.
 Although human craniofacial development is extremely complex, the central bauplan of facial morphology is established early in embryogenesis by the neural crest cells and their derivatives.
 We recently developed an in vitro model of human neural crest formation and used it to epigenomically annotate enhancer repertoire if this unique cell type.
 I will discuss our hypothesis that allelic sequence variants of neural crest enhancers regulate normal-range variation of craniofacial features and confer susceptibility for malformations.